pope/SublimeYetAnotherCodeSearch/README.md

 TODO. (talk about installing csearch AND this plugin)

-## Settings

-In case anyone is migrating over from SublimeCodeSearch (like myself), you will be pleased to know that the settings and setting names are the same for this plugin.

-The location of `csearch` and `cindex` can be specified by editing the user- specific `YetAnotherCodeSearch.sublime-settings` file.
-See the default file for configuration options.
-Both are easily found via *Preferences > Package Settings > YetAnotherCodeSearch*.

-### Project Settings

-You can specify an index file to use for the project by editing the project (*Project > Edit Project*) and adding the following property to the JSON file.

-    "code_search": {
-      "csearchindex": "path/to/csearchindex"
-    }

-The location of `codesearchindex` is defined relatively to the project location.

 ## Usage

 As is with CodeSearch, there are two main steps to using this plugin - indexing